thehatter8/thehatter8.github.io/README.md

   * `sudo make install`

-  * Requires bison and flex
+  * Requires bison and flex before it can be installed

 * pcre